policy

 Industry code requirements:

-• Industry codes apply, at any time industry is supporting a meeting, financially or in kind, and the company may be recognised for its support.
+• Industry codes apply at any time industry is involved with a meeting, financially or in kind, and the company must be recognised for its sponsorship or involvement.

 • A contract will be required by industry to formalise any financial support.
 This should be completed well in advance of any initiative.